Your faculty will review your academic performance if you:

-If you are identified as being required to Show Cause, you will need to provide your faculty with the reasons you are having difficulties with your studies and why you want to continue with your degree by completing the Show Cause statement that has been emailed to your student email account.
+If you are identified as being required to Show Cause, you will need to provide your faculty with the reasons you are having difficulties with your studies and why you want to continue with your degree by completing the online Show Cause statement that has been emailed to your student email account.

 For more information about the Show Cause process and who you can contact for more information, please read the Show Cause advice sheet.